-The EU General Data Protection Regulation (GDPR) comes into force in May 2018, affecting all organizations based in, or doing business with, countries in the EU.
+The EU General Data Protection Regulation (GDPR) came into force in May 2018, affecting all organizations based in, or doing business with, countries in the EU.
 The GDPR’s primary focus is to protect personal information.
 This includes the obvious – names, contact details and financial information – but also some elements you may not have considered – dates of birth and IP addresses.

-The various articles of the GDPR place great demands on organizations to install robust data protection processes, procedures, tools and technologies – and also to be able to demonstrate the actions that they have taken.
+The various articles of the GDPR place great demands on organizations to install robust data protection principles, processes, procedures, tools and technologies – and also to be able to demonstrate the actions that they have taken.

 Article 25 of the GDPR states that organizations must deliver robust data protection both by design (that is, appropriate technical and organizational measures must be deliberately taken), and by default (that is, the onus must not be on individuals to opt-in to having their data protected).